SSBritto/Tableau-Hands-ON-and-Projects/README.md

 # Tableau-Hands-ON
-Displaying my Hands ON Tableau for Data Analysis.
+Displaying my Hands ON Tableau for Data Analysis and Personal Projects.